Sichuan - Lago Xinlu con banderas tibetanas

 Litang, more than astonishing for its beauty, astonishes for its identity.
 For being authentic, for being as it is.
 As if they had abandoned that city and its people to their fate and had been stuck in time.
 Without luxury hotels or tourist stores.
 With old apartments, dirty sidewalks and humble villagers strolling through the streets rolling the prayer mill while praying aloud.

-Trip through Sichuan - Litang Temple
+Trip through Sichuan - Litang Temple and the young tibetan monks

-Sichuan – Litang Temple
+Sichuan – Main Litang Temple

 Visiting the Litang Temple